mikes3103/htb_challenge/README.md

 # htb_challenge
-My approach to the has*to*be coding challenge
+My approach to the hasToBe coding challenge